DMTF/Redfish-Tools/json-to-openapi-converter/README.md

 The JSON Schema-to-OpenAPI converter, [`json-to-yaml.py`](json-to-yaml.py#L1 "json-to-yaml.py#L1"), is a Python tool that converts specified Redfish JSON Schema files to Redfish OpenAPI files.

-To configure the output, you define configuration keys in a [configuration file](#configuration).
+To configure the generated OpenAPI files, you define configuration keys in a [configuration file](#configuration).
 Use the `--config` command-line argument to specify the configuration file.

 For information about OpenAPI, see the *OpenAPI Specification* at [https://swagger.io/specification/](https://swagger.io/specification/ "https://swagger.io/specification/").